 Dieticians will come and speak with you about the importance of your diet.
 When you are discharged from critical care, it is possible that you may not yet be on a 'normal' diet.
-You may even still be fed via a tube into your nose/down to your stomach (NG tube).
-Dieticians will work closely with speech and language therapists and will always pass information and changes onto your bedside nurse looking after you.
+You may even still be fed by a tube into your nose/down to your stomach (NG tube).